 Poltergeist (July 24)

 A young family moves into a typical suburban house, only to have a terrifying brush with the supernatural.
 Worried faces, flickering lights, and windy portal explorations ensue!
 The 2015 version establishes the creepy tone far earlier than the 1982 original and ups the ante with creepy eyes, evil toys, and an HDTV, stopping just short of a callback to “They’re here!”

 Fantastic Four (August 7)

-After an ultra low-budget 1994 outing and a pair of mildly successful films in the 2000s, the Fantastic Four franchise is being launched yet again.
+After an unreleased ultra-low-budget 1994 outing and a pair of mildly successful films in the 2000s, the Fantastic Four franchise is being launched yet again.
 The tone gets less playful each time, placing much more emphasis on the accident that grants the characters their powers than the powers themselves.
-The goofy, cheesy nature of the original has been cut in favor of portentous voice-over and depressing music.
+The goofy, cheesy nature of the original has been cut in favor of a portentous voice-over and depressing music.
 The 2005 version makes a “4 ever” pun, and the 2015 film kicks it up a notch by referring to it as “Fant4stic.”
-In each of the trailers, there’s only one shot where a main character is actually speaking—should that be taken as a bad omen?
+In each of the trailers, there’s only one shot where the main character is actually speaking—should that be taken as a bad omen?

 The Man from U.N.C.L.E.
 (August 14)

 The 1960s TV series The Man from U.N.C.L.E. followed American and Russian agents in their globetrotting James Bond-style spy adventures.
 Episodes from the show were recut into movies, including To Trap a Spy; the 2015 update is the first all-new U.N.C.L.E. film.
 The reboot’s trailer is sleeker and more modern but retains the same sense of swinging ’60s fun.

 Star Wars: The Force Awakens (December 18)